-How to Use OmniDiskSweeper on Mac to Find Large Files
+How to Use OmniDiskSweeper on macOS to Find Large Files

 (I released during a long period where OmniDiskSweeper wasn't available, it is, again), so if you'd like to try my take on this, check out SimplyDiskSweeper